yanconglin/Deep-Hough-Transform-Line-Priors/README.md

  From left to right:  Ground Truth, Input features with noise,lHTIHT features and Predictions.

-## Main Contribution: HT-IHT Module
+## Main Contribution: the HT-IHT Module
  <img src="ht-lcnn/figs/htiht.png" width="480">

  An overview of the proposed HT-IHT module.